hariszaf/microbetag/docs/use_case.md

+First, let us [download][1] the data set we will use.
-After [downloading][1] the data set and a quick look at it, you will notice that it consists of 1,004 ASVs; just few more than the capacity that `microbetag` can handle on the fly.
+After a quick look at it, you will notice that it consists of 1,004 ASVs; just 4 more than `microbetag`'s up limit to build a network on the fly.
-However, most often than not, this number can be up to several hundreds of ASVs or OTUs for amplicon analyses.
+However, most often than not, this number can range up to several hundreds of ASVs or OTUs for amplicon analyses.
-Thus, the preprocessing step is required.
+In both cases, the preprocessing step is required.
-Moreover, you will notice that in this abundance table, in the last column there is not a taxonomy but the corresponding ASV.
+Moreover, you will notice that in this abundance table, in the last column there is not a taxonomy but the corresponding ASV instead.
 That is because we want to use the GTDB taxonomy based on the 16S rRNA gene so we map our ASVs to their closest GTDB genomes.

 For the preparation, we will use the [`microbetag_prep` Docker image](https://hub.docker.com/r/hariszaf/microbetag_prep).
-If you do not have the `microbetag_prep` image on your computer system yet, plase followi the instructions you may find in the [Preparation](./input.md#the-preparation) paragraph.
+If you do not have the `microbetag_prep` image on your computer system yet, please follow the instructions you may find in the [Preparation](./input.md#the-preparation) paragraph.
-If [Docker](https://www.docker.com) is not available either, you will have to install it as described [here](https://docs.docker.com/get-docker/).
+If [Docker](https://www.docker.com) is not available either, you will have to [install it](https://docs.docker.com/get-docker/).

 Once both Docker and the `microbetag_prep` image are installed, you should be able to run